 Getting enough protein in your diet is vital for boosting your immune system.
 A minimum of 0.8 grams of protein per kilogram of body weight is ideal for preventing illness.
 If you don’t get enough protein in your diet, the antibodies that help fight viruses and bacteria may be compromised.
-Protein is necessary for your T-cells, which tell your antibodies to go and fight the good fight.
+Protein is necessary for your T-cells, which tells your antibodies to fight the good fight.

 A bonus to high protein foods is that they often contain minerals important in fighting infection because they help produce white blood cells.
-Zinc is crucial for this, and you can find it in poultry, eggs, and seafood.
+Zinc is crucial for this; you can find it in poultry, eggs, and seafood.
 If you are a vegan, you may need to supplement with zinc.

 Get A Variety of Nutrients

-Vitamins are critical players in helping our bodies function properly, and the immune system is no exception.
-Many vitamins are also antioxidants which work to buffer the effects of free radicals.
+Vitamins are critical in helping our bodies function properly, and the immune system is no exception.
+Many vitamins are also antioxidants that work to buffer the effects of free radicals.
 Free radicals are chemicals that can damage your genetic material and healthy cells.

 When this happens, things like viruses and bacteria that invade our bodies have a much higher chance of harming our immune system.
 To combat this, fuel your immune system with vitamins D, E, C, B6, and vitamin A. Minerals such as selenium, zinc, and iron will also help.
 Wondering where to find these vitamins and minerals?
 Try including the following foods in your diet:

 - For vitamin A try adding carrots and sweet potatoes

 - Bell peppers and strawberries contain a lot of vitamin C

 - Almonds and avocados contain healthy amounts of vitamin E